-Results for 1H FY03/21 (April-September 2020)
+Results for cumulative Q3 FY03/21 (April-December 2020)

-- Segment sales: JPY1.4bn (-21.4% YoY)
+- Segment sales: JPY2.2bn (-17.5% YoY)

-- Segment profit: JPY16mn (-76.5% YoY)
+- Segment profit: JPY34mn (-49.3% YoY)

-- The decline in sales and profit reflected pandemic-related postponements of certain construction projects to 2H or later; on the plus side, the company saw solid growth in leasing revenues and occupancy numbers at its serviced elderly housing facilities.
-As of end-September 2020, the company reported stable occupancy rates at three of its five properties; as for the remaining two, at Wisteria Senri-Chuo it reported an occupancy rate of 81.7% (with 67 out of 82 units occupied), and at Wisteria Minami Ichijo it reported an occupancy rate of 62.1% (with 72 out of 116 units occupied).
-It seems all commercial units available for tenants have already been taken.
-The company plans to continue taking all due precautions to prevent novel coronavirus infections while continuing its marketing efforts aimed at getting its overall occupancy rate up to 90% by the end of the fiscal year.
+- The decline in sales and profit reflected pandemic-related postponements of certain construction projects; on the plus side, the company saw solid growth in leasing revenues and occupancy numbers at its serviced elderly housing facilities.
+As of end-December 2020, the company reported stable occupancy rates at three out of its five properties; as for the remaining two, at Wisteria Senri-Chuo it reported an occupancy rate of 76.8% (with 63 out of 82 units being occupied), and at Wisteria Minami Ichijo it reported an occupancy rate of 66.4% (with 77 out of 116 units being occupied).
+According to the company, Wisteria Senri-Chuo turned profitable in 1H and remained in the black in Q3 (October-December 2020).
+Wisteria Minami Ichijo remained in the red in Q3 as growth in occupancy stalled against the backdrop of the pandemic.
+Medical System Network plans to carry out sales activities targeting an occupancy rate of over 90% at all facilities.
+The company continues its marketing efforts aimed at getting its occupancy rate up to 90% by end-FY03/21 while taking all due precautions to prevent COVID-19 infections.

-Results for 1H FY03/21 (April-September 2020)
+Results for cumulative Q3 FY03/21 (April-December 2020)

-- Segment sales: JPY1.2bn (-13.0% YoY) - Segment loss: JPY13mn (versus loss of JPY34mn in 1H FY03/21) - Loss narrowed: The decline in sales reflected the company's withdrawal from unprofitable facilities and a decline in the number of meals supplied in the catering service in the wake of the pandemic, but the company has reassessed costs such as food ingredients procurement.
+- Segment sales: JPY1.9bn (-11.9% YoY) - Segment loss: JPY2mn (versus loss of JPY38mn in cumulative Q3 FY03/20) - Loss shrank: Sales fell as the COVID-19 pandemic led to a decline in the number of meals supplied and the company withdrew from unprofitable facilities.
+At the same time, though, the exit from unprofitable facilities caused losses to narrow, as did price negotiations and improvement in costs for food ingredients procurement.

 The main business is home-visit nursing care.

-Results for 1H FY03/21 (April-September 2020)
+Results for cumulative Q3 FY03/21 (April-December 2020)

-- Segment sales: JPY110mn (+39.2% YoY) - Segment loss: JPY13mn (versus loss of JPY39mn in 1H FY03/20)
+- Segment sales: JP171mn (+40.2% YoY) - Segment loss: JPY17mn (versus loss of JPY56mn in cumulative Q3 FY03/20)